Communities

 He was placed under cherem not for his opinion on the subject at hand, but because of his refusal to ...

-Maurice Mizrahi‭ wrote 11 months ago
+Maurice Mizrahi‭ wrote over 1 year ago

 He was placed under cherem not for his opinion on the subject at hand, but because of his refusal to accept and teach the decision of the majority.